HenriTEL/blog/draft/repairability-is-pointless-without-software-support.md

 > But you can use custom ROMs to stay up-to-date

 That's not a real solution.
-* You need to be geek enough to start the adventure and it's hazardous.
+* You need to be nerd enough to start the adventure and it's hazardous.
 * You'll probably need to break security locks (e.g. unlock the bootloader and root your device), introducing new holes.
 * All apps that require those security locks will stop working.
 * It's likely that some things will stop working properly, like bluetooth, mobile network or the camera.